shifat71/daabi/README.md

   `Reported → Assigned → Discussed → Action Taken → Resolved`
 - A **real-time log** combines **all contributions by students**, showing updates, actions, and collective effort.
 *Example:* The log shows the WiFi issue was reported, IT assigned, discussed with residents, action taken, and resolved.

+### 3. 📋 **Demands Tab**
+- Demands are a bigger problem, consisting of multiple issues.
+- Students can create demands or requests for the authorities.
+- Demand page will showcase these demands, sorting the top demands based on contributions and interactions in that particular demand.
+- Top demands are sorted by agreement, popularity, and category (department, club, hall, environment).
+- Users can vote in agreement or disagreement with the demand.
+- Users can discuss the demand in multi-thread comment sections like Reddit.
+- The user can create various events (like in Facebook) under a demand to raise support for it.
+- If a demand from an authorized body is created, they can raise funds for it using the crowdfunding section.

 ### 4. 🔐 **Auth**
 - All users must be verified via their student email or ID card.